mingliecon/GL_PMC/README.md

 This replication package accompanies Gao and Li, *“Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects.”*

+Empirical datasets are not uploaded on this repository due to confidentiality
 ---

 ## 1. Description of package content